-While brand equity is largely intangible, its advantages are anything but.
+While brand equity is largely intangible, its advantages are not.
 The value that a strong brand identity can bring to your company translates to very real and measurable business benefits.
 Among them:

 - Increased margins.
 Let’s get to the bottom line first: Positive brand equity allows you to charge more for your product or service, because people will be willing to pay a premium for your name—just as they pay a premium for jewelry that comes in a little blue box or electronic equipment with an apple on top.
 Is the quality of those products significantly superior to competitors’ offerings?
 Maybe, maybe not.
-But the perception is that it is.
-And when customers are willing to pay extra for a name they trust and/or value, that boosts your profit margins.
+But the perception is that it is. , When customers are willing to pay extra for a name they trust and/or value, your profit margins will boost.

 Question to ask yourself: In your market or region, is there a catch to working with you, or does your local reputation make you more easily trusted than the competition?

 - Customer loyalty.
-Customers are not only willing to pay more for a product with strong brand equity; they’re also willing to stay loyal to a company over years and years, coming back to buy there again and again.
+Customers are not only willing to pay more for a product with strong brand equity; they’re also willing to stay loyal to a company over many years, while, routinely coming back to buy the product.
 In fact, some companies have built such strong brand loyalty that even when they hit a bump in the road—a defective product or a bad customer experience—their customers are willing to stick with them.

 Question to ask yourself: Do you have long-term customers/clients who will stick by you if you make a misstep?

 - Expansion opportunities.
 Positive brand equity can facilitate a company’s long-term growth.
-By leveraging the value of your brand, you can more easily add new products to your line and people will more willingly try your new product.
-You can expand into new markets and geographies, and people there will recognize your brand, make an instant positive connection, and follow you.
+By leveraging the value of your brand, you can more easily add new products to your line and people will be more willing to try your new product.
+You can expand into new markets and geographies.
+People there will recognize your brand, make an instant positive connection, and follow you.

 Question to ask yourself: If you’re planning a geographic or product line expansion, can you leverage your company’s reputation as a positive influence?

 - Negotiating power.
 Positive brand equity can give you a considerable advantage in negotiating with vendors, manufacturers and distributors.
 When suppliers recognize that consumers are enthusiastically seeking and buying products that bear your name, they’ll want to work with you.
-And that, of course, puts you in an enviable bargaining position that can lower your cost of goods sold.
+That, will put you in an enviable bargaining position that can lower your cost of goods sold.